 Where an Energy Supplier suspects or is notified of a Crossed Meter, it shall take all reasonable steps to investigate the issue in a timely and efficient manner with minimal impact to the Consumer.
 This could include contacting the Consumer, Meter Equipment Manager and Distribution Network Operator / Gas Transporter, reviewing data held in the Enquiry Services or performing a site visit to confirm data associated with the meter installed at the premises.

+Electricity Suppliers shall use the Crossed Meter Resolution Portal functionality which forms part of the Secure Data Exchange Service to support resolution of issues, whereas Gas Suppliers shall use the Secure Data Exchange Portal functionality within the Secure Data Exchange Service.

-If, after investigation, the Energy Supplier determines that there is no Crossed Meter, then the Energy Supplier shall ensure relevant records and the Gas Central Data Service, Supplier Meter Registration Service and / or Electricity Registration Data Service (as applicable) are updated.
+If, after investigation, the Energy Supplier determines that there is no Crossed Meter, then the Energy Supplier shall ensure relevant internal records and those of its Supplier Agents are accurate and updated where required.
+The Energy Supplier shall also ensure the Gas Central Data Service, Supplier Meter Registration Service and / or Electricity Registration Data Service (as applicable) are updated where required, in accordance with the relevant standard industry process.

 If, after investigation, the Energy Supplier identifies that a Crossed Meter has occurred, and: